-Samford University Online NP Programs
+Samford University Online Nurse Practitioner Programs

-The Doctor of Nursing (DNP) programs have online options for post-master’s students in FNP, ENP, and PMHNP specializations.
-For the FNP track students must have earned an MSN from an accredited program, but no nurse practitioner specialization is required.
-For the ENP and PMHNP tracks, students must have earned an MSN from an accredited program with family nurse practitioner certification to enter these specializations.
+The doctor of nursing (DNP) programs have online options for post-master’s students in FNP, ENP, and PMHNP specializations.
+FNP track students may enroll in the DNP program with either a BSN or MSN as their existing educational background.
+ENP and PMHNP track students must have earned an MSN from an accredited program with family nurse practitioner certification.

-The Post-Master’s Certificate programs have online options for post-master’s students in FNP, ENP, and PMHNP specializations.
+The post-master’s certificate programs have online options for post-master’s students in FNP, ENP, and PMHNP specializations.
 For the FNP track, a gap analysis will determine the required courses, which may be up to 30 credits.
-The ENP and PMHNP tracks are designed to serve as second specialties for family nurse practitioners, therefore students must have earned an MSN from an accredited program with national FNP certification for entry into these specializations.
+The ENP and PMHNP tracks are designed to serve as second specialties for family nurse practitioners; therefore, students must have earned an MSN from an accredited program with national FNP certification for entry into these specializations.
 Critical care or emergency room work experience is preferred for ENP applicants.

 Samford University is a Christian university whose programs are based in rigorous learning and research, awareness and sensitivity to global issues, personal faith and accountability, spiritual growth, integrity, stewardship, honesty, justice, and service.
-As well, Samford incorporates their identity as a Christian university into their online learning through spiritual growth opportunities in the online classroom.
+Samford also incorporates their identity as a Christian university into their online learning through spiritual growth opportunities in the online classroom.

 Samford University is a Quality Matters (QM) subscriber, following the QM Rubric and Course Review Management System (CRMS).
-Quality Matters is a resource for online and blended learning programs in which course design and delivery, faculty and participant readiness, the learning management system, and more are peer reviewed to ensure quality and success.
+Quality Matters is a resource for online and blended learning programs in which course design and delivery, faculty and participant readiness, the learning management system, and more are peer-reviewed to ensure quality and success.
 Reviewers are certified through QM and also actively teach online.

 Graduates of the NP specializations are eligible to sit for their specific national certification exam through the American Nurses Credentialing Center (ANCC) or the American Academy of Nurse Practitioners (AANP).